Russian Fort Elizabeth: History

 In 1815, German physician Georg Anton Schäffer, an agent of the Russian-American Company, arrived in Hawaiʻi to retrieve goods seized by Kaumualiʻi, chief of Kauaʻi island.
-According to the company instructions, Schäffer had to begin by establishing friendly relations with king Kamehameha I who had created a kingdom incorporating all the islands of Hawaiʻi and faced opposition from rebellious Kaumuali'i.
-Then, with or without Kamehameha's support, Schäffer had to recover the cost of lost merchandise from Kaumualiʻi.
+According to the company instructions, Schäffer had to begin by establishing friendly relations with Kamehameha I, who had created a kingdom incorporating all the islands of Hawaiʻi and faced opposition from rebellious Kaumualiʻi.
+Then, with or without Kamehameha's support, Schäffer was directed to recover the cost of lost merchandise from Kaumualiʻi.